Nadish-Madadi/Lip-Reader/README.md

-# Lip Reading CNN-LSTM Model
+# Lip Reader

-- Utilized TensorFlow, Keras, OpenCV, Matplotlib, and gdown to create a deep neural network with Conv3D and LSTM layers, designed for video and text sequence analysis (lip reading)
+- Utilized Python, Tensorflow, Keras, OpenCV, NumPy, Matplotlib, Scikit-Learn, and gdown to create a deep neural network with Conv3D and LSTM layers, designed for video and text sequence analysis (lip reading)

 ## Key Features